Docs / For maintainers & developers / 05

 opub setup codex --project owner/repo --compute-key-id ck_...

-opub setup verifies the repository origin matches --project, stores the provider key in your system credential store, and writes non-secret config for the agent.
-The key secret does not appear in config files.
+opub setup verifies the repository origin matches --project, prompts for the one-time provider key, stores that provider secret in your system credential store, and writes non-secret config for the agent.
+The provider secret does not appear in the shell command or config files.

 Run